Hammerspoon/hammerspoon/README.md

 end)
 ~~~

-Or just run the app and it'll give you more ideas.
+Anyway, when you run the app, it'll give you a better sample config.

 ### Resources